DRIVER-EU/test-bed-time-service/README.md

 - Real time (or actual UTC time without time-zones or summer-winter time)
 - Fictive time (also as UTC time)
-- Scenario duration (the time that the simulation was in play state, expressed in msec.)
+- Elapsed time (the time that the simulation was in play state, expressed in msec.)
 - Scenario speed
-- Simulation state, e.g. Idle, etc.
+- Simulation state, e.g. Idle, Started, etc.

-It may also check whether there are (simulation) services that are lagging behind, e.g. by requiring a response ("I'm done").
-In case a simulation cannot keep up, the whole scenario needs to be slowed down (either pause or slowdown the total simulation).

 The service may be combined with an NTP service to get the real time.